Thursday, 31 March 2016

 And so I win.
 I am winning.

-Is this what Sheen means?
-Did he mean he was winning over his own demon too?
+Is this what winning means?
+Does it mean winning over our own demon too?

 I rose today to see goodness in the world.